 A pharmacist of a military field hospital Zakharov was the first one to package the drinking Borjomi mineral water into half-liter bottles and sold them in Tbilisi in 1850.

-Couple of decades later, in 1894, Mikhail Romanov built water bottling facility in the Borjomi mineral water park, followed by a glass factory in the outskirts of the town.
+A couple of decades later, in 1894, Mikhail Romanov built a water bottling facility in the Borjomi mineral water park, followed by a glass factory on the outskirts of the town.

 Borjomi water is one of the most favorite spring, carbonated, drink for many Georgians.
 It’s not only popular here, but since 1900 it has been imported to Russia and slowly expanded its horizon and now is sold in 30 countries.

-The somewhat newly renovated park is the main attraction of the town.
-The main water source is also located here, so anyone can come and enjoy it during the day.
-You need to pay 2₾ for entrance which is valid for a whole day.
+One of the best things to do in Borjomi is to walk endlessly in its central park.
+The somewhat newly renovated park is home to the main water source, so anyone can come and enjoy it during the day.
+You need to pay 2 GEL for entrance which is valid for a whole day.
 Come here to relax, people-watch, or enjoy some of the amusement rides.

-When you are done with exploring the park, go back to the entrance and go on Borjomi cable car to have panoramic views of the city and surrounding pine-covered forests.
-The ride takes a couple of minutes only and costs 5₾ one way.
+When you are done with exploring the park, go back to the entrance and go on the Borjomi cable car to have panoramic views of the city and surrounding pine-covered forests.
+The ride takes a couple of minutes only and costs 5 GEL one way.
 There’s a restaurant at the top of the funicular and a Ferris Wheel behind it.
-The ride costs 1₾.
+The ride costs 1 GEL.

 You can purchase the return ticket at the box office before you take the ride, or you can also hike down the hill, which will take around 30 minutes or so and will end up in Borjomi Central Park.